EXXETA/wordpress-plugin-donations/README.md

 * This project uses a custom wordpress image with predefined plugins, themes etc.
 * Build the development wordpress container with `docker-compose build`
 * Open root directory in cmd and run command `docker-compose up -d --remove-orphans`.
 Consider using `--force-recreate` in some cases.
-* Note, that after 10 seconds the wordpress setup routine starts inside the wordpress container.
+* Note that after 10 seconds the wordpress setup routine starts inside the wordpress container.
 * Check if container is running `docker container ls` or `docker ps`
 * Start shop via web browser [http://127.0.0.1:8000](http://127.0.0.1:8000).
 Append `/wp-admin` to URL for backend access.
 * Be sure to run the WooCommerce plugin setup wizard once logged in.
 Note that we do not use the Jetpack Plugin yet.